This is the story of the Winnipeg Falcons, the world's first Olympic Hockey champions.

 2010 Olympic News:

-There are still a few articles available in the media about the Falcons and the 2010 Olympics:
+There is still one article available in the media about the Falcons and the 2010 Olympics:

 Feb.
 16th: The Globe & Mail.